RDX Plume Characterization

 ✔ RDX has a low water solubility but does not bind significantly to soils, so it can leach into groundwater.

 ✔ The state’s tap water screening level is based on a 150-pound person drinking one liter of contaminated water per day, 350 days a year, for 26 years.
-That person’s increased increased over 70 years would be 1 in 100,000.
+That person’s increased risk over 70 years would be 1 in 100,000.

 ✔ The risk assessment analyzed current risk and future risk, and determined that there is no risk to human health and that long-term groundwater monitoring is protective.